 How much is OpenAI investing in the Partner Network?

-What are the partner tiers, and what do they mean?
+What are the partner tiers and specializations?

 Sources